-Auditions for secondary and ensemble roles will be held on August 5 and 7 with callbacks on August 10 at the Cape Cod Conservatory in Falmouth, MA.
-Details to follow.
+Auditions for supporting and ensemble roles will be held on August 7 and 8 at the Cape Cod Conservatory in Falmouth, MA

 I recommend watching the “Live from Lincoln Center” video as opposed to the 1950s movie.
 We’re aiming for a realistic approach to the show: not the artificial “musical theater” acting style, but natural, believable characterizations.

 The domestic violence issue will be handled with sensitivity, through simple changes to staging and delivery. -Laura Garner

 All cast members will be required to act, sing and dance.
 As we have less than 2 months to put this challenging show together, we ask that cast members make rehearsals their top priority for September-October.
 You should count on being needed for 3-4 rehearsals a week, generally Sunday afternoons and any weeknight Monday-Thursday.
 The schedule will vary from week to week, but we’ll do our best to be as consistent and efficient as possible to minimize any downtime for cast members.